top of page

 Make the most of your pension allowance

-Basic rate taxpayers receive 20% pension tax relief, so, if you pay £20,000 into your pension, you receive another £5,000 from the taxman by way of income tax relief.
-Higher rate payers receive relief at 40%.
+Basic rate taxpayers receive 20% pension tax relief, meaning if you contribute £20,000 to your pension, you’ll get an additional £5,000 from the taxman in the form of income tax relief.
+Higher rate taxpayers enjoy a 40% relief.

 Maximise your ISAs

-With a Lifetime ISA, the allowance is £4,000 each year.
-You can open a Lifetime ISA from the ages of 18 to 39, and invest up to £4,000 each year until you are 50.
-The government will add a 25% bonus of up to £1,000 a year.
-You can draw from your Lifetime ISA when you first buy a home or when you’re aged 60.
+For a Lifetime ISA, the annual allowance is £4,000.
+You can open a Lifetime ISA between the ages of 18 and 39 and contribute up to £4,000 each year until you turn 50.
+The government will add a 25% bonus, up to £1,000 annually.
+You can withdraw funds from your Lifetime ISA either when purchasing your first home or at age 60.

 The Personal Income Tax Allowance